Geoffrey Garbers Thoughts on everything from PHP to photography

 Debugging #3

-The last bootstrap function that I always include, is another wrapper – albeit one for Cake’s pr() function.
+The last bootstrap function that I always include, is another wrapper - albeit one for CakePHP’s pr() function.
 This function accepts multiple arguments, and runs Cake’s pr() function on each one, after which it kills the script.

 function pre() {